Find Affordable College Courses

 Winter Park, FL

-You’ll join some of the best and brightest minds around you if you attend Rollins College.
-The school came in at #3 on this year’s Best Drama & Theater Arts Schools in Florida list.
-Located in the suburb of Winter Park, Rollins is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend Rollins College.
+It ranked #3 on our 2023 Best Drama & Theater Arts Schools in Florida list.
+Located in the large suburb of Winter Park, Rollins is a private not-for-profit school with a small student population.

-Read full report on Drama & Theater Arts at Rollins College
+Full Drama & Theater Arts at Rollins College Report

 The excellent programs at University of South Florida - Main Campus helped the school earn the #4 place on this year’s ranking of the best drama and theater arts schools in Florida.
-Located in the city of Tampa, USF Tampa is a public college with a very large student population.
+Located in the large city of Tampa, USF Tampa is a public school with a fairly large student population.

 Theater majors at USF Tampa take out an average of $22,772 in student loans while working on their egree.